Secure CheckoutPersonal information is secured with SSL technology.

-- Aims at research dissertations and interdisciplinary research projects rather than taught science classes
+- Helps users research dissertations and interdisciplinary research projects

-- Is a resource to enable researchers from a diverse background to undertake research within the field of infectious diseases meaning that they learn the discipline as they carry out the experiments without needing prior knowledge of bacteriology
+- Presents a valuable resource that enables researchers from diverse backgrounds to undertake research within the field of infectious diseases

-- Summarizes protocols that give a fundamental start to research but are highly adaptable or can be built upon and integrated into other methodologies, making the book a versatile resource
+- Summarizes protocols that give a fundamental start to research, but are highly adaptable or can be built upon and integrated into other methodologies

-(Post) graduate students and Researchers in micro and molecular biology, infectious diseases, students in multi-disciplinary environment who need basic microbiology skills from Dentistry, engineering, pharmacy and biochemistry
+(Post) graduate students and Researchers in micro and molecular biology and infectious diseases; students in multi-disciplinary environment who need basic microbiology skills from Dentistry, engineering, pharmacy and biochemistry

 1. Fundamental skills for infectious disease research